Redmond is now the home to Wilco’s third store in Central Oregon, the 20th overall store for the Oregon-based cooperative.

 “Central Oregon has been my home for the past ten years,” said Bobby Grinder, Redmond’s new Store Manager.
 “I’ve enjoyed working with Redmond customers and am excited to continue serving in the community.
 We’ve been overwhelmed by the support for the new store these past months and I’m excited to be open in Redmond and for the Grand Opening activities later this month.”

-The new Wilco store opened August 29th and is prepared for a busy schedule of activities coming up.
-There is a Full Box Produce and Canning Sale, Grand Opening Event and Animal & Pet Celebration the end of September.
+The new Wilco store opened on August 29th and is prepared for a busy schedule of activities coming up.
+There is a Full Box Produce and Canning Sale, Grand Opening Event, and Animal & Pet Celebration the end of September.

 In addition to the 20 Wilco Farm Stores, the cooperative also serves customers with three additional business units; hazelnut marketing and processing, fuel delivery services in the Willamette Valley, and agronomy supplies and services through a Valley Agronomics joint venture.